guillemcordoba/lit-svelte-stores/README.md

 # lit-svelte-stores

-Lit integration to use svelte stores as cross element state management
+Lit controller to use svelte stores as state management.

 ## Usage